Dorozhko-Anton/Dorozhko-Anton.github.io/collections/_drafts/fastrcnn-series-1.md

 If you tried this repo the first time don't hesitate to ask questions and leave a feedback if some steps were not clear.

 If you are already using maskrcnn_benchmark don't hesitate to ask general questions or about particular part.
-In consequence episodes we will be able to go down to explain code even line by line if necessary.
+In the following episodes we will be able to go down to the details explaining code line by line if necessary.

 # Links